1.0 Business Reply Mail (BRM)

 - A written statement agreeing to pay the per piece fee for each returned parcel from a centralized advance deposit account.

 A BPRS mailer will be required to sign a postage due service agreement with each Post Office that issues a permit for the return of BPRS parcels.
 Upon approval of a mailer’s request, the Post Office issues an authorization letter and provides a postage due service agreement with a BPRS permit number.
 The permit number is used for account administration and is required on BPRS labels under 5.4, when used.

 A Post Office provides BPRS permit holders with annual renewal notices advising that their permits are due to expire.
-A notice must be returned to the issuing Post Office with the fee payment or authorization for the postmaster to deduct the fee from the advance deposit account by the permit expiration date.
+A notice must be returned to the issuing Post Office by the permit expiration date.
 Written authorization is not necessary for renewal of a permit if there is no change to the authorization on file at the Post Office where the parcels are returned.
 If a permit holder does not renew a BPRS permit after having been given notice, the USPS will endorse the mail “Bulk Parcel Return Service Canceled” and will charge postage due at the single-piece First-Class Mail or Priority Mail price as appropriate for the weight of the piece.
 If the single-piece First-Class Mail or Priority Mail price is not paid, the mail is forwarded to the nearest mail recovery center.